 Why Should Your Website Have an SSL Certificate? - The Importance of Doing It Properly

-Google is constantly making updates with the intention of improving user experience and user security when browsing online.
-This month Google informed webmasters that Chrome will now mark http pages with submit forms, login fields and other data input sections as ‘not secure’.
+Google constantly updates is algorithms with the intention of improving user experience and security when browsing online.
+In October 2017, Google made the decision to mark http pages (those without an SSL Certificate) with submit forms, login fields and other data input sections as 'not secure'.

 If your website has forms on website pages over http then these pages will be marked as 'Not Secure' and a security warning will be displayed if you click on the icon, shown in the screenshot below: